FREE WORLDWIDE SHIPPING 🤍

 Pupil of the Utagawa school - Onnagata and older male - c.1800

-It has only been in the years since 1989 that Japanese scholars have been able to openly research shunga, it is unfortunately still a somewhat sensitive topic in Japan, especially given that shunga was a very normalized aspect of Edo urban culture.
+Only after 1989 were Japanese scholars able to openly research shunga.
+Even today, it remains a sensitive subject in Japan, despite being a widely accepted aspect of Edo urban culture.

 1 comment